 Jock Lindsey's selection of holiday-themed light bites aren't overly filling and will give you some festive fuel to be able to enjoy your holiday pub crawl.

-The C9 Light Deviled Eggs aren't overly impressive.
+The Naughty or Nice Deviled Eggs aren't overly impressive.
 It's hard to beat the amazing Deviled Eggs available at Homecomin' Kitchen, also in Disney Springs.
 Still, they are satisfying.

 Tip: Jock Lindsey's is very popular during the holidays and can get packed, especially on weekend nights.